 10 Livebearers for Your Wish List

 There are well over 300 species of livebearers across about 70 genera of freshwater fish.
 Indeed, there are actually many more livebearers if you account for all the geographic populations and cultivated varieties.
-I estimate about 1000 species and distinct populations currently available around the world in the tanks of specialists, public aquariums, and stock centers and more to be discovered and scientifically described!
+I estimate there are about 1000 species and distinct populations currently available around the world in the tanks of specialists, public aquariums, stock centres, and more to be discovered and scientifically described!

 Most hobbyists start their breeding practices with livebearing fish and then move on to so-called “more challenging” charges, such as killies, cichlids, or catfish.
 This is a mistake, because many livebearers display a fascinating social structure and courtship that is appreciated only when maintained long-term over successive generations.
 In this article, we will focus on 10 livebearers whose behavior or visual appeal warrants a second look or offers a challenge to the breeder.
 All make for solid entries in a hobbyist’s “bucket list” of fish to keep sometime in their hobby life.

 Most of our available livebearers come from the order Cyprinodontiformes, which include the killifish.
 Livebearers here include the families Poeciliidae, Anablepidae, and Goodeidae.
 Another order, the Beloniformes, contain the family Zenarchopteridae, also known as the halfbeaks.
 Let’s find 10 fish from these four families for your wish list.